josephwb/turboMEDUSA/README.md

 Installation
 ---------------
 At the moment, MEDUSA is not available on CRAN, although it will be, as a component of GEIGER 2.0.
-To install, put the non-decompressed *.tar.gz file in your R working directory.
+To install, put the non-decompressed *.tar.gz file (from the [Stable](/Stable) directory) in your R working directory.
 You will need to install some R dependencies first.

 In R, type: